-In 2002, the New York State Legislature adopted a change to the Agricultural and Markets Law that enables property owners to petition for adding viable agricultural lands to an established agricultural district at any time.
-Previous to this change, property owners wishing to add or remove lands from an agricultural district had to wait until the established eight-year anniversary date to petition the County Legislature for action.
-In 2003, the State Legislature again amended the law enabling County Legislatures to establish a 30-day period once a year to receive petitions from property owners to be added to an existing district; removals from the district must still wait for the eight-year anniversary.
-The 30-day Monroe County addition period occurs in April and May.
-See related documents to download a copy of the annual addition form.
+In 2003, the State Legislature amended the law enabling County Legislature to establish a 30-day period once a year to receive petitions from property owners to be added to an existing district; removals from the district must still wait for the eight-year anniversary.
+The 30-day Monroe County addition period occurs in February and March.
+See Related Documents to download a copy of the annual addition form.

 Monroe County has four agricultural districts:

 Location: Towns of Sweden (part), Ogden (part) and Riga (part)

 Total Acreage: 16,067 acres